ian-whitestone/rpi-security-system/notes.md

 TODO:

 1) Upload to S3:
-- publish event (with folder path) in redis to upload
+- utils.save_image_series will publish event (with folder path) in redis to upload
-- have a script that subscribes to 'slack_upload' channel, and uploads events when they occur
+- have a script that subscribes to 'upload' channel, and uploads image series to s3

 2) Slash command lights on/off